chicbass/chicbass.github.io/aem_ex_e.md

 1. AEM Mobile
 2. **AEM Sites**
-3. AFM Communities
+3. AEM Communities

 >60
-> Which AFM Sites feature allows a content author to efficiently develop content for a futurerelease?
+> Which AEM Sites feature allows a content author to efficiently develop content for a futurerelease?

 1. Page Versions
 2. **Launches**
 3. Screens

 >61
-> A client has multiple websites hosted in AFM, and AFM authors are responsible for making changes to the website's content.
-AFM dispatcher caches these pages.
+> A client has multiple websites hosted in AEM, and AEM authors are responsible for making changes to the website's content.
+AEM dispatcher caches these pages.
 When changes are made to the website, the client wants the cached content to be updated.
 Which caching method can be used to update the cached content automatically?

 1. Content Updates